Doran Regional Park campground, seen from Bodega HeadBay Area camping

 Austin Creek State Recreation Area.
 Tent and backcountry campsites.

 Bothe-Napa Valley State Park.
-Tent and RV campsites.
+Tent, yurt, and RV campsites.

 China Camp State Park.
 Walk-in campsites.